webaverse/docs/docs/webaverse/avatars.md

 ### Where Can I Find Avatars?

 The largest public hub of VRM avatars can be found at <a href="https://hub.vroid.com/en/models" target="_blank" rel="noopener noreferrer">hub.vroid.com</a>, which can be used to find avatars for your use.
 Be sure to double check the conditions of use first.
+If unsure, import the avatar as a non-transferrable NFT to be safe.

-More public resources for obtaining VRM avatars are coming soon to the Webaverse world and menu system.
+There are other sources for VRMs such as [Cryptoavatars](https://cryptoavatars.io), [Meebits](https://docs.webaverse.com/docs/create/import-meebit), and soon [ReadyPlayer.me](https://readyplayer.me/avatar).
+Public avatars are also coming soon to the Webaverse world and menu system.

 ### How Can I Make An Avatars?